Your browser is out of date!

 Description

-• Domestic Hot Water (DHW) refers to water that has been heated and distributed for sanitary use (Bathing, Showering and other personal hygiene), cleaning use (dishwashing, laundry, etc.), and heating system.
+• Domestic Hot Water (DHW) refers to water that has been heated and distributed for sanitary use (bathing, showering and other personal hygiene), cleaning use (dishwashing, laundry, etc.), and heating system.
 The scope involves demolishing, installing, modifying, and replacing, or upgrading domestic hot water systems.
-The equipment and accessories installation involved Boilers, Hot water storage tank, heat exchangers, circulation pumps, pipelines, flow meter, pressure relief valves/temperature relief valves, shut-off valves, etc. as per the updated NYCDOB plumbing Codes, energy code and ASME pressure vessel codes or standard.
+The equipment and accessories installation involves Boilers, Hot water storage tanks, heat exchangers, circulation pumps, pipelines, flow meter, pressure relief valves/temperature relief valves, shut-off valves, etc. as per the updated NYCDOB plumbing codes, NYC Energy Code and ASME pressure vessel codes or standard.
 The pipes, valves and tank will be supported as per the updated code of NYC Department of Buildings.
 The pipes will be insulated as per the updated NYC Energy Code.
 The NYCHA Design Guidelines should be followed.

 Baseline